“We’re operating in a world where one good video can lead to a massive social following.” – Mike Henry

 People like to share

 Sure, that viral video of cats being scared out of their minds by cucumbers is worth a share.
 But people don’t just want to share silly cat videos; they want to share your videos too.
 Make your content easy to spread around.

 Landing pages with videos are 40x more shareable.
 When we like what we see, we want to share it with our friends.
 People like looking at videos a lot more than they like looking at paragraphs.
 The average person only reads about 20% of words on a webpage.

 There are more visual learners in the world than not.
-So not only do a lot of people respond better to videos over plain text, most are getting more out of it.
+So not only do many people respond better to videos over plain text, but most are getting more out of it.
 You want people to remember your thoughts and ideas.
-Knowing the way people learn and take in those ideas are essential to your small business.
+Knowing the way people learn and take in those ideas is essential to your small business.